 - the health of the person cared for may suffer, if their carer is unwell.

-The vaccination is free to unpaid carers and those in receipt of the carers allowance.
+The vaccination is free to unpaid carers and those who get carers allowance.
 Health and social care staff should be vaccinated through their work.

 Antibiotics